Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 One can ground the concepts of probability and randomisation for mixed strategies in other disciplines (which is often the case in standard introductory texts on Game Theory); however, I argue that these simple games can serve as sufficiently firm ground on which probability can be defined (or rather postulated).

 As summarised - in a bit technical but profoundly accurate way - by Ariel Rubinstein in [Comments on the Interpretation of Game Theory](http://dx.doi.org/10.2307/2938166):
 > Mixed strategy can alternatively be viewed as the belief held by all other players concerning a player's actions.
-A mixed strategy equilibrium is then an $n$-tuple of common knowledge expectations, which has the property that all the actions to which a strictly positive probability is assigned are optimal, given the beliefs.
+A mixed strategy equilibrium is then an $`n`$-tuple of common knowledge expectations, which has the property that all the actions to which a strictly positive probability is assigned are optimal, given the beliefs.
 A player's behaviour may be perceived by all the other players as the outcome of a random device, even though this is not the case.

 In fact, John von Neumann himself spent the whole *17.
 Mixed Strategies* part in the [Theory of Games and Economic Behavior](https://archive.org/details/in.ernet.dli.2015.215284) to discuss the nuances of the concept of randomisation in Game Theory.
 I think the thoughts of Gregory Chaitin on the matter are also worth linking: